wearefriday/eyemask/README.md

 - Tags for footnotes, pullquotes, sidebars, sidenotes, and 'story cards'.

-- Ability to run Eyemask over more than one JSON file at once to support multi-repository projects.
+- Index and flexible, configurable Table of Contents generation (probably based on a similar 'two-pass' approach as used by LaTeX).

-- Index and Table of Contents generation.
+- Default metadata, such as the date and time of preparation.

-- Default metadata, such as the date and time of preparation
+- Additional standard metadata params, such as version, client, project, and copyright.

 ## UML diagrams